One thing in common with all consumers is their desire for a quick, easy, and informed path to purchase.

 5. Product Detail Page Must-Haves

-The product detail is one of the most complex, and important pages in ecommerce.
+The product detail page is one of the most complex, and important pages in an ecommerce website design.
 There is a fine line between keeping it clean but informative, and too cluttered.

 With so many things to consider, here are some majors: